averbraeck/gscg-design/doc/0-se-process/se-process.md

 ## Standards for Systems and Software Engineering

-The development process for the new Glocal Supply Chain Game (GSCG) implementation is primarily based on IEEE 12207 [1] for software lifecycle structure, INCOSE/ISO 15288 [2] for system-level traceability and verification processes, and RUP [3] for use case-driven functional decomposition.
-Additional conceptual framing was drawn from SEBoK [4], while simulation-specific architectural needs were informed by IEEE 1516 HLA standards [5].
+The development process for the new Global Supply Chain Game (GSCG) implementation is primarily based on IEEE 12207 [1] for software lifecycle structure, INCOSE/ISO 15288 [2] for system-level traceability and verification processes, and RUP [3] for use case-driven functional decomposition.
+Additional conceptual framing was drawn from SEBoK [4], while distributed simulation-specific architectural needs were informed by IEEE 1516 HLA standards [5].

 ### IEEE 12207